Primary Neonatal Outcomes in the metformin and MNT group in Early Trimester with Early Gestational Glucose Intolerance

 S. Agarwal1, S. Tiwari1, S. Verma1, P. Taneja1, S. Veeraswamy2, R. Jain3, P. Saxena4, A. Chandrasekar5, B.Natarajan6.1GSVM Medical College, Obstetrics and Gynaecology, Kanpur, India.
-2The MGR Tamilnadu Medical University, Obstetrics and Gynaecology, Chennai, India.
+2The MGR Tamilnadu Medical University, Obstetrics and Gynecology, Chennai, India.
 3 Jain Hospital & Research Centre Pvt Ltd, Medicine, Kanpur, India.
 4 LHMC Medical College, Obstetrics and Gynaecology, New Delhi, India.
 5 Madha Medical College and Research Institute, Obstetrics & Gynaecology, Chennai, India.6 SRC Diabetes Centre-, Diabetes, Erode, India

 Abstract